The Sichuan earthquake & 90 tons of steel

 Ai & activism

-Throughout his successful art career, Ai has never shied away from controversy, which has helped him to unearth some difficult societal truths.
-Through sculpture and installation across a broad range of materials including steel and bicycles, Ai has always created artworks that address issues of oppression, Chinese identity, as well as the country’s many social problems.
+Ai has never shied away from controversy throughout his successful art career, which has helped him unearth some difficult societal truths.
+Through sculpture and installation across a broad range of materials, including steel and bicycles, Ai has always created artworks that address issues of oppression, Chinese identity, as well as the country’s many social problems.

 Ai’s criticism direct towards the Chinese government

 Like many of his installations, Straight was as provocative as it was poignant.
-Poorly built schools in the Sichuan Province, propped up by steel rods that were mangled in the earthquake, were devastated which left thousands of students dead.
-Ai had laborers straighten the rods by hand before using them to make the 90-ton floor-based installation that was laid out in broken ripples that were designed to resemble the fault lines that cause earthquakes.
-Ai contended that given that the schools were located on seismic fault lines, the government of China should have done a better job when constructing the schools.
+Poorly built schools in the Sichuan Province, propped up by steel rods that were mangled in the earthquake, were devastated, leaving thousands of students dead.
+Ai had laborers straighten the rods by hand before using them to make the 90-ton floor-based installation laid out in broken ripples designed to resemble the fault lines that cause earthquakes.
+Ai contended that given that the schools were located on seismic fault lines, China’s government should have done a better job when constructing the schools.

-Straight is an important work because it sheds light on the height of corruption and the mismanagement of resources in China.
-Because of the discussions elicited by the piece, Ai underwent persecution and was even detained for a number of days in prison, which speaks to the power of installation and the effect that it had in society.
+Straight is an important work because it sheds light on the height of corruption and the mismanagement of China’s resources.
+Because of the discussions elicited by the piece, Ai underwent persecution and was even detained for several days in prison, which speaks to the power of installation and its effect on society.